dafny-lang/dafny/docs/DafnyRef/Topics.md

 // Here n is inferred to be a CompiledNat and the constraint for g is emitted by the compiler, everything succeeds const m := set x | n in {-1, 0, 1, 2} && g(n) >= 1
 ```

+### 23.2.2.
+Ghost subset types in comprehensions

+A ghost [subset type](#sec-subset-types) is a subset type where one of its constraint is ghost.
+For comprehensions ([forall and exists expressions](#sec-quantifier-expression), [set comprehensions](#sec-set-comprehension-expression) and [map comprehensions](#sec-map-comprehension-expression)), variables with a ghost subset type are not problem if they are in a ghost context.
+However, in a compiled context, things are more tricky.

+Consider a comprehension like `set c: GhostSubsetType | c in Collection && P(c) :: c` in a compiled context where `Collection: set<T>` and the constraint of `GhostSubsetType` may not be checked at run-time, because it's ghost.
+Since Dafny cannot emit code to test the constraint at run-time, Dafny needs to verify it statically.

+* If the inferred collection `Collection`'s elements of type `T` are a _subtype_ of `GhostSubsetType`, then no check needs to be done.
+* Otherwise, the type of `c` in the range `c in Collection && P(c)` is first inferred to be the type of the collection's elements `T`.
+That way, it prevents `P(c)` to automatically assume the ghost constraint of `GhostSubsetType` holds, which would result in soundness errors.
+Second, the verifier checks that `c in S && P(c)` implies that the constraint of `GhostSubsetType` holds for `c`.
+If yes, the comprehension can be compiled, and if not, the verifier emit an error.

+This mechanism is the same for other comprehensions in a compiled context.

 ## 23.3.
 Ghost Inference